MIDFIELDR/midfieldr/README.md

 ## Usage

-In a typical workflow, we filter (subset by row) student unit records to retain desired observations, assign classifications such as program, sex, or race/ethnicity, select variables (subset by column), group and summarize, and display the results in graphs or tables.

-Additional filtering is performed as needed at any point in the process.
-In outline, the steps are:

--   filter
--   classify
--   count
+The outline of our typical workflow is:

+-   Define the study parameters
+-   Transform the data to yield the observations of interest
+-   Calculate summary statistics and metrics
--   display
+-   Create tables and charts to display results
+-   Iterate

-In this brief usage example, we compare counts of engineering students by race/ethnicity, sex, and graduation status.
+In this brief usage example, the goal is to tabulate counts of engineering students by race/ethnicity, sex, and graduation status.
 Data manipulation is performed using data.table syntax.

 ``` r
 # Packages used